-« French schools of engineering offer trainings in every subject and every domain of sciences and engineering sciences »
+« French Schools of Engineering offer trainings in every subject and every domain of sciences and engineering sciences »

 Today, two legal statuses coexist among the French schools of engineering.
 There can either be:

-Together, the French schools of engineering form a strong network, distributed all over the country.
+Together, the French Schools of Engineering form a strong network, distributed all over the country.
 They train engineers in every subject and every domain of sciences and engineering sciences.
-Beside being initial and lifelong training providers, schools of engineering also have research and technological transfer activities.
+Beside being initial and lifelong training providers, Schools of Engineering also have research and technological transfer activities.

-More information on accredited programs
+More information on accredited programmes